Pakinola/Pakinola/README.md

 - 👀 I’m interested in Artificial Intelligence Machine Learning
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on strenghtening my skills in phyton as well as my knowledge on Machine Learning
-- 📫 How to reach me message me on LinkedIn
+- 📫 How to reach me by messaging me on LinkedIn

 <!---
 Pakinola/Pakinola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.